,

 4. Changes in Tax Laws and Regulations

-5. Increased Emphasis on Compliance and Accuracy
+5. Emphasis on Accuracy and Compliance

-6. Potential for Expanded Audit Triggers
+6. Expanded Audit Triggers

 7. Preparing for a Possible Audit